 My mom dropped me off in a minivan years ago, but SUVs and crossovers are the new modern mommy mobile.

 On a recent jaunt to the Stagecoach country music festival in Indio, Calif. — without kids — I tried something new.
-I took the wheel of amidsize pickup for the weekend adventure.
+I took the wheel of a 2018 Chevrolet Colorado midsize pickup for the weekend adventure.

 It’s a bit of a drive from Long Beach, Calif., about 130 miles depending on the final destination within the Coachella Valley.
 But Riverside traffic is a staple.

 I raced home from work on a Friday and loaded the truck in a fury.
 Since my journey required no gear other than toiletries and casual concert threads, I used the back bench to store my weekender.
 Admittedly the absence of car seats put me in a single-girl state of mind.

 I hurriedly drove toward the freeway in the Colorado, a white two-wheel drive LT crew cab with a short box on loan from General Motors.
 The base price for the truck is $28,815.

 The 5-foot bed would fit a short surfboard if I were venturing to the beach.
 A snowboard and skis would fit too, but I would not take this truck to the snow without four-wheel drive capability.

 My Colorado delivered more of an urban experience.
 It was upgraded with the Redline special edition appearance package, which costs an additional $2,725.
 It comes with a spray-on bed liner, 18-inch black aluminum wheels with red racing stripes and all-season black-wall tires.
 The Chevrolet “bowtie” badging is blacked out, and there are red recovery hooks under the grille.
 The door panels and tailgate have “Colorado” inscribed on them in black and red lettering.
 It also has sporty off-road step bars.